nbeversl/urtext-sublime/README.md

 # Urtext

 Urtext is a syntax and system for writing using plaintext.
 It is for prose writing, research, documentation, journaling, project organization, notetaking, and any other writing or information management that can be done in text form.
-This packge is an implementation in Python and Sublime Text.
+This package is an implementation in Python and Sublime Text.

 This is an alpha release.